-Farmers were asked whether their dicamba application in Xtend soybeans injured neighboring non-Xtend soybean fields and 18%, 73% and 9% responded yes, no, and not sure, respectively (total of 92 answers).
+Farmers were asked whether their dicamba application in DT soybeans injured neighboring non-DT soybean fields and 18%, 73% and 9% responded yes, no, and not sure, respectively (total of 92 answers).
 Those who confirmed injury in neighboring soybean fields due to their dicamba application believe that the main cause of injury was volatilization (69%), physical drift (23%), and temperature inversion (8%; total of 13 answers).
-Conversely, 51% of urvey respondents observed dicamba injury in their non-Xtend soybeans (total of 211 answers).
+Conversely, 51% of survey respondents observed dicamba injury in their non-DT soybeans (total of 211 answers).
 Farmers reported 6,164 injured hectares out of a total of 46,515 hectares (13%; total of 172 answers).
-Those who observed dicamba injury in their non-Xtend soybeans, 53% observed injury in the entire field whereas 47% reported injury on the edges of the field (total of 85 answers).
+Those who observed dicamba injury in their non-DT soybeans, 53% observed injury in the entire field whereas 47% reported injury on the edges of the field (total of 85 answers).
 Those who observed injury on the edges of the fields, 33%, 39% and 28% reported the injury pattern to be odd-happed, severe near edge, and uniform, respectively (n=18).
 Those who observed injury in the entire field, 4%, 21% and 75% reported the injury pattern to be odd-happed, severe near edge, and uniform, respectively (n=28).

-Farmers who observed dicamba injury in non-Xtend soybeans were asked whether they filed an official complaint with the Nebraska Department of Agriculture (NDA) and 7% responded yes and 93% no. The average injury acreage size of those who filed an official complaint with NDA was 179±35 (6 answers) and for those who did not it was 135±77 hectares (80 answers).
+Farmers who observed dicamba injury in non-DT soybeans were asked whether they filed an official complaint with the Nebraska Department of Agriculture (NDA) and 7% responded yes and 93% no. The average injury acreage size of those who filed an official complaint with NDA was 179±35 (6 answers) and for those who did not it was 135±77 hectares (80 answers).
 Therefore, there was not a correlation between injury size and likelihood of filing an official complaint with the NDA.
-When asked what they believed was the main cause of injury in their non-Xtend soybeans, 6%, 19%, 31%, 14%, 9%, 18%, and 4% believed it was because of tank-contamination, physical drift from dicamba application in Xtend soybeans, volatilization from dicamba application in Xtend soybeans, temperature inversion following dicamba application in Xtend soybeans, physical drift from dicamba application in corn, volatilization from dicamba application in corn, and temperature inversion following dicamba application in corn, respectively (total of 85 answers).
-According to results, 31% of respondents believed dicamba injury in non-Xtend soybeans came from dicamba application in corn.
+When asked what they believed was the main cause of injury in their non-DT soybeans, 6%, 19%, 31%, 14%, 9%, 18%, and 4% believed it was because of tank-contamination, physical drift from dicamba application in DT soybeans, volatilization from dicamba application in DT soybeans, temperature inversion following dicamba application in DT soybeans, physical drift from dicamba application in corn, volatilization from dicamba application in corn, and temperature inversion following dicamba application in corn, respectively (total of 85 answers).
+According to results, 31% of respondents believed dicamba injury in non-DT soybeans came from dicamba application in corn.
 With widespread occurrence of Palmer amaranth in Nebraska, producers are relying more on dicamba applied later in the season for POST-emergence control in corn (personal communication).
 This change in use pattern of dicamba in corn for Palmer amaranth control in Nebraska and potential off-target dicamba movement needs to be further investigated.